dflynn20/crypto-data-tracker/README.md

 Continue to monitor the CPU / Memory usage to make sure that more resources are not needed.

 # Improvements
-It is always necessary to finish all of the necessary metrics prior to the minute finishing; thus, threading would be needed at scale.
+It is always necessary to finish all of the necessary metrics prior to the minute-cadence finishing; thus, threading would be needed as more metrics are added.

+Two other features to be added:
+- Catching a KeyError which would use the SendGrid API to ping the responsible engineer notifying that the return value from the cryptowatch API had changed.
-Alerting when the market/pair disappears or when the metric is no longer accessible in the same way that it has been.
+- Alerting when the market/pair disappears or when the metric is no longer accessible in the same way that it has been.
 Within the ```main()```, there are clearly denoted sections for where those improvements belong.

-# Additional Clarification
+# Clarification
 Throughout the README, the code, and the architecture it says ```market``` when it really should be ```exchange``` based on the documentation from cryptowatch.